 Another tip is to shop for a new car at the end of the month.
-Many dealerships are trying to reach sales quotas and may be willing to drop their price below their normal sale price in order to reach valuable incentives that will more than make up for the hit they take on that particular sale.
+Many dealerships are trying to reach sales quotas and may be willing to drop their price below their normal sale price to reach valuable incentives that will more than make up for the hit they take on that particular sale.

 Also, don’t be afraid to be firm.
 The dealer will almost always come back with way less than you initially wanted.
 For example, if you ask for $2,000 off, they may come back with a $300 offer.
 Hold firm and say, “I’m sorry, that just doesn’t work for me.”
-Granted this dollar amount is hypothetical.
+Granted, this dollar amount is hypothetical.
 Private parties work in much the same way.

 The dealer may not negotiate, so switch to plan B. Try to get free stuff!
-Floor mats, a year’s worth of oil changes, tires, full tank of gas, extended warranty, and so on.
+Floor mats, a year’s worth of oil changes, tires, a full tank of gas, an extended warranty, and so on.

 Fifth – Wrapping up the Paperwork

-This is an important and often overlooked step on the car-buying process.
+This is an important and often overlooked step in the car-buying process.
 I recommend reading over everything before you sign.
 I have had a couple of times where the final price was different or an interest rate was off.
 Just take your time and make sure all the paperwork is legit.
 If you are buying from a private party, make sure you do a bill of sale.